1989–90 Kentucky Wildcats men's basketball team

+Roster

 Personnel

 In the wake of the previous season's alleged scandal, Pitino brought in new assistant coaches.
 One of which was a close friend of his, Ralph Willard.
 He would leave the New York Knicks to follow Pitino to Kentucky.
 Tubby Smith left his position as assistant coach at the University of South Carolina to pursue his new career at the University of Kentucky.
 Herb Sendek was also brought in as an assistant coach.
 Sendek had previously served as a graduate assistant to Pitino at Providence College.
 Pitino brought in Billy Donovan as the graduate assistant coach.
 This would be after a short career on Wall Street and a stint playing in the Continental Basketball Association.